 I use this first step to slow myself down and check the measurements.
 Most mistakes I make in simple recipes happen before the mixing even starts.

-Step 2 — Step 2
+Step 2 — Whisk together

-I do this next: once melted, add the flour and whisk together until smooth and combined.
+Once melted, add the flour and whisk together until smooth and combined.
 Allow the mixture to cook for another minute or two, then slowly add the milk while whisking.

-Step 3 — Step 3
+Step 3 — Build the flavor

-I do this next: continue cooking over medium-low heat, stirring occasionally, until the sauce has thickened and is bubbling.
+Continue cooking over medium-low heat, stirring occasionally, until the sauce has thickened and is bubbling.

-Step 4 — Step 4
+Step 4 — Season to taste

 I remove the pan from the heat and season with salt and pepper to taste.
 Serve warm over the favorite dish.